pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

 <p class="location">Change the second paragraph as follows:</p>

 <p>
-The <b>CIDSystemInfo</b> entry in a CIDFont is a dictionary that shall specify the CIDFont’s character collection.
+The <b>CIDSystemInfo</b> entry in a CIDFont is a dictionary that shall specify the CIDFont's character collection.
 The CIDFont need not contain glyph descriptions for all the CIDs in a collection; it may contain a subset.
 The <b>CIDSystemInfo</b> entry in a CMap file shall be
 <del onMouseEnter="mouseEnter(this)" data-issue="518" data-iso="approved">either</del> a single dictionary